Learning in Mean Field Games: A Survey: Reinforcement learning algorithms

 We summarize the environment in Fig.~\ref{fig:mfg-env}, which is very similar to the classical RL setup described in Fig.~\ref{fig:rl-env-classical} except that the distribution is involved in the environment.

 \begin{remark}[On the implementation of the environment] In some cases, the environment is truly based on the mean field state corresponding to the regime with an infinite number of agents.
 This can be the case for example when the state space and the action space are finite and small, and the evolution of the distribution or the stationary distribution can be computed exactly using the transition matrix.
+This approach is implemented in \texttt{OpenSpiel}, for a wide class of MFGs; see Section~\ref{sec:numerical-experiments} and Appendix~\ref{app:intro-mfg-openspiel} of the long version~\citep{lauriere2022learning}.
 However, in general, the environment relies on some approximate version of the population distribution (e.g., using an empirical distribution with a finite number of agents, or using some function approximations).
 Compared with the ideal environment with the true mean-field distribution, this adds an extra layer of approximation which can be neglected if one is purely interested in the performance of RL algorithms.
 We come back to this point in Section~\ref{sec:rl-algorithms-mfc} below, in the context of MFC. \end{remark}